fallen32/Practice/README.md

 # Practice

-Welcome to visit my machine learning coding page.
+Welcome to visit my machine learning code page.

 Any suggestion about errors in my code will be grateful.

-I'm newbie in this field, thus any advice is also welcome :)
+I'm newbie in this field, thus, any advice is also welcome :)